Dr Zunaira Aman

 Lecturer in MBA International Business & Economics

-Zunaira Aman is a Lecturer for MBA in International Business & Economics, at the Faculty of Business at Greenwich University.
-In the past, she has worked as a research fellow and an affiliated lecturer at the Queen Mary University of London.
-She holds a PhD from the Queen Mary University of London.
+She has completed her PhD from Queen Mary, University of London, with a thesis titled “External Competitiveness, Trade & Financial Openness in Emerging Markets: The Role of Institutions, Capital Inflows, and Trade Agreements”.
 Her research is focused on the determinants of export competitiveness in emerging markets.
 She has investigated the role of trade liberalisation, financial openness, and institutional quality in emerging countries, estimating the degree of REER misalignment, and assessing their driving factors.
-She has significant teaching experience at Postgraduate and Undergraduate levels for over ten years in the UK.

 Responsibilities within the university